sbhusal123/Programming-in-C/pointers/8. Returning pointers from function/README.md

 -   **Signature:** `<type>* func(args)`
 -   **Example:** `int * sum(int &a, int *b)`

-## 1. Caveat:
+## 1. Example(Caveat):

-> If a called function is returning the pointer poinnting to the address of local variable.
+> If a called function is returning the pointer pointing to the address of local variable allocated in stack.
-> This might return a garbage value.
+> This return a garbage value, cause once the function finishes execution, it's gets cleared from stack.

 **Example:**